DanielGallo/GivEnergy-Smart-Home-Display/ReadMe.md

 without needing to setup external dependencies
 - Preconfigure as many dependencies as possible, to minimise the number of configuration steps
 - Add error handling (show friendly errors) when things go wrong, e.g. wrong URL, no access token, etc.
-- Automatically launch the web app in Chromium full screen mode when the Raspberry Pi boots
-- Implement a power saving mode to allow the user to define the hours when the screen is powered off
+- Implement a power saving mode to allow the user to define the hours when the screen is powered off (see below)
-- Incorporate the smart display inside a 3D-printed desk enclosure (there are some existing designs for housing a Pi and the HyperPixel 4 screen on Thingiverse)

 ## How to